jamestiotio/cse/README.md

 ## Small GCC Compilation Note

 Whenever `pthread.h` or `semaphore.h` is included, do remember to include either the `-pthread` or the `-lpthread` compilation flag to `gcc`.
 Use `-pthread` for most portability.

+## Disclaimer
+To whichever junior who decides to adopt our answers, please think carefully whether you should use them or not.